 2. Office Lighting

 Sufficient lighting is important for putting less stress on the eyes, headaches, and blurred vision.
 Should you feel your workstation needs more light, don’t hesitate to buy some new ones.
 Your eyes may just thank you.
 Also, ensure that you increase the brightness around a glare source as it can harm your eyes.
 The best lamps generally use LED technology.

 3. Keyboard and Mouse

-79 percent cases of musculoskeletal disorder were recorded in three age groups – 25 – 34 years, 35 – 44 years, and 45 – 54 years during the 2001 study by National Research Council and the Institute of Medicine.
+79 percent cases of musculoskeletal disorders were recorded in three age groups – 25 – 34 years, 35 – 44 years, and 45 – 54 years during the 2001 study by the National Research Council and the Institute of Medicine.
 70 million people visited US hospitals and clinics in the same year for treating MSD.
 One of the common reasons is improper keyboard position.
 When you place your keyboard in the keyboard tray, angle it in such a way that your wrists aren’t bent, and your arms rest on the chair.

 In case you don’t have a keyboard tray, increase the height of your chair so that the correct position is achieved.
 Remember to increase the height of your monitor screen at the same time, so that you are eyes and neck are comfortable.

 Every year, carpal tunnel syndrome affects 1.9 million people in the United States with around 300,000 to 500,000 requiring surgery to cure it.
 Always keep the mouse on your right side next to the keyboard, not in front of it.
 Never squeeze the mouse while using it but simply hold it lightly since it can put a strain on the muscles of your hand.

 Pick an ergonomic mouse that supports your palm and fingers.
 Keep your hand rested while doing so.
 If your mouse pad has a rest, use it rather than keeping your hand hanging.
 Increase the mouth pointer speed, so that the instructions are followed at the slightest command.